 IoT sensors fitted on toilet doors make that possible by counting visitors.
 So, instead of cleaning and restocking toilets after a quiet morning when only a handful of shoppers have wandered in, staff can be more profitably employed selling coffee and cake.
 Conversely, additional staff will need to be deployed to cleaning duties during a busy game day afternoon when the store is mobbed and toilets are likely to be in sore need of attention.

 4. Creating comfortable conditions for customers

-Studies show that queue lengths, background noise levels, temperature and air quality in a coffee shop directly influence people’s behaviour.
+Studies show that lines, background noise levels, temperature and air quality in a coffee shop directly influence people’s behavior.
 This may seem obvious but if customers are uncomfortable they won’t stay.
-Worse still, they will spend on average £4 an hour less while in-store.
+Worse still, they will spend on average $4 an hour less while in-store.
 Get the store environment right and customers will stay longer and spend more.

 Digital platforms like mpro5 help coffee shops do that by counting visitor footfall, monitoring environmental factors and alerting stores when they need to take action.
 Armed with useable information, stores can turn up the air-conditioning, clean the toilets or divert staff from routine cleaning to serving customers and preventing queues forming.

 “It’s not about proving the concept of IoT anymore, but proving its value”

 In conclusion, it’s not about proving the concept of IoT anymore, but proving its value.
 In isolation, all that IoT sensors will give you are daunting volumes of raw data.
 It’s only when you combine this with a smart digital platform such as mpro5 that you can understand what the data is telling you and start getting value from your IoT investment.